sv-enkidu/esp-32-signalk-boatData-puck/README.md

 > **Note:** Release the serial port from Arduino IDE before connecting Signal K, or data will not be received.

+## IMPORTANT: Once installed, paths must be created in signalk for the new data.
+Download NMEA0183 XDR Sentence Parser plugin from the signalk main screen, then configure paths for each data source
 ## License

 MIT — use freely, attribution appreciated.